Discover practical approaches to fostering language and literacy skills through conversation.

-The online instruction, discussions, and job-embedded practice should take five to seven hours over the duration of the program.
+The online workshop will require a total of 5-7 hours of work.
 Participants who complete all individual assessments and contribute to group discussions will receive a certificate indicating completion of five clock hours of instruction.

 *Note: all content is self-paced, including group discussions.
 Facilitators will moderate discussion boards throughout the two-week program.

 - Understand language development in very young children and the role adults can play in developing language skills

 - Understand the importance of stimulating talk and questions

 - Learn to promote reading and writing through classroom discussion and debate